AAFC-BICoE/object-store-api/README.md

 # object-store-api

-The object-store-api is an API providing an object metadata store backed by [MinIO](https://min.io/).
+The object-store-api is an API providing an object metadata store backed by an object storage (s3-compatible) or a simple folder.

-Important note on MinIO: Starting version RELEASE.2022-06-02T02-11-04Z, MinIO implements [Erasure Coding](https://min.io/docs/minio/linux/operations/concepts/erasure-coding.html?ref=docs-redirect#minio-erasure-coding).
-On local filesystems files are now stored in another format and are named like `.xl.meta`.

 Features :
  * Implements DINA object-store [specification](https://dina-web.github.io/object-store-specs/)